ahan-halder/rolloutguardian/README.md

 > deployments on them.
 Harness Policy as Code already lets you attach OPA policies to a feature
 > flag the moment it's saved or toggled.
 >
 > Nobody has wired those four things together.
-BlastGate does.
+RolloutGuardian does.

 ---